sgarcez/arseparse/README.md

 sys.exit(parser.run())
 ```
-You can then simply point an application entrypoint to the script or simply execute the file: `your-entrypoint.py square 2`
+You can then point an application entrypoint to the script or execute the file: `your-entrypoint.py square 2`

 So far so boring.
-A more common scenario is to have a config file as the first argument, parse it, create objects that the command depends on, and pass those alongside the argparse attributes.
+A more common scenario is to have a config file as the first argument, parse it, create objects that the command depends on, and pass those alongside the parsed attributes.
-`root_options` and `bootstrap` allow you to implement a strategy of that kind.
+The `root_options` and `bootstrap` constructor args to `Parser` allow us to implement this:
 ```
 from arseparse import Parser, Option import myapp